-While there may be plenty of things to do in Belgrade, you should definitely take the time to explore some other places in Serbia when visiting the country.
-Even if you just go to try the great Serban food.
+While there are plenty of things to do in Belgrade, you should definitely also take the time to explore some other places in Serbia when visiting the country.
+Here is a list of the best day trips from Belgrade, Serbia.

 Belgrade is the nation’s premier tourist destination and a great home base for exploring the country as the capital city.
-It’s the hub of commerce, arts, culture, and so on.
-That all, of course, makes the city quite a busy place.
+It’s the hub of commerce, arts, culture, etc. That all, of course, makes the city quite a busy place.
 So, if you’d like to escape the big bustling city, you can go on one of these day trips from Belgrade.

 Day Trip Ideas From Belgrade

 Serbia is not that big a country, and you can get pretty much anywhere in the country from Belgrade within just a few hours’ drive.
-In fact, most of the day trips from Belgrade below are less than two hours by car from the capital.
+Most day trips from Belgrade below are less than two hours by car from the capital.
 Easy-peasy!
 It’s time to rent a car and hit the road with this list of great ideas!

 Fruška Gora National Park

 Undoubtedly, one of Belgrade’s most popular destinations, Fruška Gora National Park, is named after Fruška Gora.
+The mountain is the park’s centerpiece, but there’s much more to it.
 This mountain used to be an island in the ancient Pannonian Sea.
-The mountain is the park’s centerpiece, but there’s much more to it than that.

 This gorgeous area in northern Serbia is characterized by everything from rolling meadows and vineyards to waterfalls and natural hot springs.
 On top of that, there are also more than a dozen centuries-old monasteries.
 Serbia’s oldest national park should be among your first options if you want to leave the busy city behind and get back to nature.